facelessuser/coloraide-extras/docs/src/markdown/interpolate/spectral.md

     During our evaluation, we found that including `#!color rgb(255 255 255)` provided no significant improvements as the other primary colors provide sufficient coverage with comparable results.

+    /// note
+    It should be noted that it was recently discovered that Spectral.js requires white data because their concentration calculation is slightly different than ours and has an issue.
+If they adopt a similar way of decomposing the RGB into cyan, magenta, yellow, red, green, and blue they should be able to drop white as well, if they choose to do so.
+    ///

 3. During decomposition of colors, we constrain concentrations to be between 0 and 1.
 We also constrain the final composite reflectance curve to be between a very small value and 1 as the Kubelka-Munk functions expect reflectance to not be zero and not exceed 1.
 This does alter the curve, and we compensate for this by calculating the residual